nik-yo/Resume/master.md

 - Workaround Micronaut OIDC configuration to enable authentication on AKHQ with Okta.
 - Setup automatic wildcard subdomain routing for white labeling.
 - Configured zero code bridge between AWS Marketplace SNS topic and CloudSaver app in different AWS regions using SNS, SQS, and EventBridge pipes.
--	Bypassed API Gateway 10MB limit using CloudFront with custom OAuth 2.0 authorizer written in Python (with pyJwt) running on Lambda@Edge.
+-	Bypassed API Gateway 10 MB limit using CloudFront with custom OAuth 2.0 authorizer written in Python (with pyJwt) running on Lambda@Edge.
 -	Captured application logs in EKS Fargate to Datadog using sidecar instead of Datadog recommended way of using Lambda.
 -	Refactored Docker image to run in both Lambda and ECS Fargate.
 -	Enabled/disabled CUR obfuscation flow using CloudWatch composite alarm.